MagaluCloud/terraform-provider-mgc/docs/guides/ssh.md

 2. **Global Resource**: Remember that SSH keys exist at the account level, not the region level, making them accessible across all regions.

-3. **Linux Distributions Only**: SSH key injection at launch only works for Linux VMs; Windows VMs require different authentication methods.

 By effectively managing your SSH keys in Magalu Cloud, you can ensure secure access to your virtual machines while maintaining operational flexibility across all regions.